 - 1. No More than 2 referrals to the office for any infraction. - 2.
 No Internal Supervision or External Suspension for the school year. - 3.
-No more than 3 unexcused absences in the school year. - 4.
-All school fees paid.
-This includes registration, library, athletic, and any other fees incurred through HJHS.
+No more than 3 unexcused absences in the school year.

-Inclusion in the 8th Grade Dance HJHS holds an 8th grade dance at the conclusion of the school year.
+Inclusion in the 8th Grade Dance

+HJHS holds an 8th grade dance at the conclusion of the school year.
 For an 8th grade student to receive an invitation, they must meet the following criteria...

-- 1. No more than 2 referrals in the second semester of the school year. - No Internal Supervision or External Supervision 2. for the second semester of the school year. - 3.
+- 1. No more than 2 referrals in the second semester of the school year. - 2.
+No Internal Supervision or External Supervision for the second semester of the school year. - 3.
 No more than 3 unexcused absences for the entire school year. - 4.
 All School fees paid.
-This includes registration, library, athletic, and any other fees incurred through HJHS.
+This includes registration, library, athletics, and any other fees incurred through HJHS.